-Don’t let your interview follow-up note cost you the job.
+Don’t let your interview thank-you note cost you the job.
 Avoid these common mistakes.
-[TWEET]

-A survey conducted by temp agency Accountemps found that 91 percent of hiring managers say receiving an interview thank note has a positive impact on the interviewee's candidacy.
+A survey conducted by TopResume found that 68 percent of hiring managers say receiving an interview thank-you note has an impact on the interviewee's candidacy.

 However, not all thank-you notes are created equal.
-In fact, when written incorrectly, your thank-you can do more harm than help.
-Below are seven of the most common mistakes you should avoid when sending your post-interview thank-you notes.
+In fact, when written incorrectly, your thank you can do more harm than you think.
+Below are seven of the most common mistakes you should avoid when sending your post-interview thank-you email.

 When the competition is fierce, the littlest typo in your interview follow-up can be used to eliminate you from the candidate pool.
 Remember, spell-check isn't perfect.
 Before you send off your thank-you note, carefully proofread your message.
 Then read over it again.
 Then ask your friend – you know, the one who majored in English or writes for a living – to look over it to ensure everything is grammatically correct and spelled properly, including the name of the organization and the interviewer.

-Consider the company culture before you send off your thank-you.
+Consider the company culture before you send off your thank you.
 In most cases, an emailed message is a safe bet.
-In fact, Accountemps’ survey found that 87 percent of employers said that email is an appropriate way to express thanks after an interview.
-However, if you've met with a very traditional organization, their hiring managers may fall into the 13 percent that prefer a snail-mail note.
+In fact, a survey by Accountemps found that 87 percent of employers said that email is an appropriate way to express thanks after an interview.
+However, if you've met with a very traditional organization, their hiring managers may fall into the 13 percent that prefers a snail-mail note.